Affine and cyclotomic Schur categories: Introduction

 \subsection{Organization}

 The paper is organized as follows.

-In Section~\ref{sec:AWeb}, the affine web category $\AW$ and its elementary diagram basis from \cite{SW1} are reviewed.
+In Section~\ref{sec:AWeb}, the affine web category $\AW$ and its elementary diagram basis from \cite{SWweb} are reviewed.
 In Section~\ref{sec:ASchur}, we define the affine Schur category $\ASch$, construct its faithful polynomial representation (Theorem~\ref{th:A}), and use it to establish the elementary diagram basis for $\ASch$ (Theorem~\ref{th:B}).
 It follows that $\AW$ is a full subcategory of $\ASch$ with compatible elementary diagram bases.
+In Section~\ref{sec:cycSchur}, we formulate the cyclotomic Schur categories $\Sch_\bfu$.
+We establish a functor $\mathcal G: \Sch_\bfu \rightarrow \ScatDJM_\bfu$, which maps a double SST set to a cellular basis for $\Sc_\bfu$.